 As part of a series on getting to know our volunteers, we’ve set a series of questions and our amazing volunteers have answered them ‘virtually’ for us.

-Next up in the series is our Board Director, Ceri
+Next up in the series is the organiser of the Carmarthen Repair Cafe, Philip:

 Q. Why did you decide to volunteer with Repair Cafe Wales?

-Q. What do you like best about Repair Cafe Wales?
+Q. What do you like best about the repair café?

-Q. What is your favourite part of volunteering with us?
+Q. What is your favourite part of volunteering?

-Q. What do you think the repair café events do for the community?
+Q. What do you think the repair café does for the community?

 Q. Have you gained any skills from the experience?

-Q. How does volunteering with Repair Cafe Wales make you feel?
+Q. How does the repair café make you feel?